scroll/awesome-cyber-monday-2025/README.md

 We welcome contributions!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting a pull request.

-To add a deal, please use our [deal submission template](.github/ISSUE_TEMPLATE/deal.md).

 ## ⭐ How to Use This List

 1. **Star this repo** to keep track of deals